wink-travel/docs/src/content/docs/getting-started/comparison.md

 Wink exists to fill several voids in the travel industry and bring it all together in one place.

 :::tip
 You don't have to replace your existing IBE.
-But, consider giving our social-friendly booking engine, or link manager, a go on one of your social media accounts to see how it converts.
+However, we recommend giving our social-friendly booking engine, or link manager, a go on one of your social media accounts to see how they convert.
 You don't pay anything if there aren't any bookings - What do you have to lose? 😉
 :::